skatcat31/portfolio/README.md

 ## Build

+### Static Site Generator

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `docs/` directory.
+Its builds to Static Site in production mode using [Scully](https://github.com/scullyio/scully).

+### Scan for new routes

+Run `npm run build:scan` to build the project and scan for new routes with Scully.

 ## Running unit tests